Srinivasaraotalupooru/Resume/Srini_CV.md

 - **Star of the Month** (October 2017) for client appreciations
 - Consistent recognition for defect-free and timely deliverables on complex projects

----

-This layout preserves the original structure and enhances the content for clarity and impact.